How to Become a Contractor: Education and Career Roadmap

 Learn how to become a contractor.
 Research the education requirements, training information and experience required for starting a career as a contractor.

-Do I Want to Be a Contractor?
+Should I Become a Contractor?

 The term contractor can refer to construction laborers or construction managers.
 A construction laborer works on construction sites, building projects and clearing sites, while a construction manager oversees the construction crews and takes care of scheduling and the financial aspects of construction projects.